datasig-ac-uk/Sepsis_Label_Extraction/README.md

-Variation of sepsis-III definitions influencespredictive performance of machine learning
+Variation of sepsis-III definitions influences predictive performance of machine learning
 ==============================

 We consider the effects of variations in onset definition on performance of models for early sepsis detection, namely, LGBM, LSTM and Cox proportional-harzard models.